 “The path forward outlined here permits the College to confront its past and pursue a future that is consistent with our mission and ideals of public service,” Faigman wrote in a September 2020 report.

-Carrillo is forming a 10-member advisory committee—comprised of people from the UC Hastings and Indigenous communities—to help oversee the center, which has already received generous support from alumni.
+Carrillo is forming a 10-member advisory committee—comprised of people from the UC Law SF and Indigenous communities—to help oversee the center, which has already received generous support from alumni.

 The center’s program is expected to feature: